 In other parts of the world, RACO sells a very similar product with virtually the same features / selling points.
 You’ll find this brand marketed in Australia.
 RACO tells us it has been around since 1948.

-Still, you can use them on other cooktops, e.g., electric and gas.
+The great advantage is that you can still use them on other types of cooktops, e.g., electric and gas.
 If you are like me and have an electric cooktop, when you upgrade to an induction in the future, you won’t have to worry about having to race out and buy a new pan as you’ll already have one to suit.

 The Prestige company claims that in using recycle aluminum they save an estimated 88% of the energy normally needed to make such a product as well lessen the emissions of CO₂ by an estimated 88%.

 What I’ve found with the plant based nonstick Pan

 Appearance and feel: The pan is comfortable to hold.
 The handle is long and feels good to grip when moving the pan around and from stovetop to counter — it’s ergonomically designed.

 Weight: It is reasonably light, but it’s not the most lightweight pan on the market, if that is a must-have for you.
 The upside is that it’s sturdy and has a flat base that should serve to distribute heat evenly.
 It’s no heavier than my stainless steel frying pan of similar size, so it ticks that box for me.